bahodge/tomb-of-annihilation/sessions/Session 36.md

 ## Sector 25

 We look around the area.
 We find a building containing a carving depicting a carving of a massive serpent eating it's own tail surrounding a globe of [[Torrel]].
 We also find the the remains of a dissected dwarf. [[Khar]] is overwhelmed by the sight and he becomes paralyzed. [[Indy]] catches him as he falls.
+We explore the ruin and see that the body was dissected very thoroughly.

+## Sector 30

+We search the area and find some pillars.
+A pair of stone doors provide entry to a large ruined building. [[Munch]] pushes [[Cyan]] forward.
+As we walk in we see thecutest bunny with a unicorn horn scurry under some bushes.
+We find a bunny burroughs. [[Cyan]] sticks his hand into the hole and feels around.
+He tries to lure the rabbit out of the burrow and he is able to lure the [[bunnycorn]]